carpentries/instructor-training/files/rubric.md

         non-profit groups with significant teaching or training components.
 Details: [____________________]

-14. How often have you been involved with Software Carpentry or Data Carpentry in the following ways?
+14. How often have you been involved with The Carpentries in the following ways?

 [_] Helper
 [_] Instructor